3 Career Sectors Worth Considering in Kentucky

 And the state has also been widely recognized for its global shipping connections.
-UPS has its largest sorting facility in Louisville, processing an average of 1.6 million packages every day.3 The DHL package-handling facility in Hebron, which serves the Americas and the Caribbean, is one of only three such mega-hubs the company has in the entire world.4 Plus, Amazon has plans to establish a Prime Air hub at the Cincinnati-Northern Kentucky Airport that is expected to bring over 2,500 new jobs to the area.5
+UPS has its largest sorting facility in Louisville, processing an average of two million packages every day.3 The DHL package-handling facility in Hebron, which serves the Americas and the Caribbean, is one of only three such mega-hubs the company has in the entire world.4 Plus, Amazon has plans to establish a Prime Air hub at the Cincinnati-Northern Kentucky Airport that is expected to bring over 2,500 new jobs to the area.5

-So it's no surprise that transportation and material moving occupations are expected to see healthy growth in Kentucky, with almost 27,000 job openings projected between 2014 and 2024.1 Training in this area could lead you to some solid opportunities.
+So it's no surprise that transportation and material moving occupations are expected to see healthy growth in Kentucky, with about 249,800 total job openings projected between 2016 and 2026.1 Training in this area could lead you to some solid opportunities.

 Manufacturing is big business in Kentucky, accounting for almost one-fifth of the state's total economic output.6 Companies throughout the state produce a wide range of products, from cars and textiles to appliances and beverages.
 Consider these facts:

 - Kentucky is a major U.S. hub for aerospace manufacturing.
 In fact, aerospace is the state's largest export product.
-In 2016, aerospace-related exports brought over $10.8 billion into Kentucky's economy, making the Commonwealth the second-biggest such exporter in the country.7
+In 2018, aerospace-related exports brought almost $12.6 billion into Kentucky's economy.7

 - Automotive manufacturing is another key industry.
 With four major assembly plants based in Kentucky, the state is the nation's third-largest producer of cars, SUVs, and light trucks.
-The industry employs more than 85,000 people across the Commonwealth.8
+The industry employs almost 100,000 people across the Commonwealth.8

 That all adds up to plenty of opportunities for Kentuckians in the manufacturing field.